 Real Estate Investment Trusts (REIT).
 REITs were established back in 1960 by the USA Congress, which allowed individual investors to buy shares in commercial real estate portfolios and now this investing type has spread all across the globe.
 The way it works is that your money is put into the purchasing of properties, which will then be managed by the REIT and rented out.
-Your return is basically a cut of that rental income.
+Your return is a cut of that rental income.
 Special REIT tax arrangements mean that dividends are only assessed for tax once.
-It’s highly likely that there will always be a tenant waiting to occupy your property, so you will always have a steady income stream.
+It’s highly likely that there will always be a tenant waiting to occupy your property, so you will have a steady income stream.
 A good example is the United Kingdom famously – and chronically –short of housing, which means that there always be somebody to rent your property.

-Over the course of a 15-year investment, you could typically expect to gain a 10.5% actualised return.
+Over the course of a 15-year investment, you could typically expect to gain a 10.5% actualized return.

 P2P (Peer to Peer) Lending.
 P2P lending evolved due to the constraints on banks following the financial crisis.
-In the first few years after the crash, it was near-impossible to obtain a loan for small businesses, new startups, and independent individuals who needed a cash injection for a particular purpose, but lacked the assets to cover a default of payment.
+In the first few years after the crash, it was near-impossible to obtain a loan for small businesses, new startups, and independent individuals who needed cash injection for a particular purpose but lacked the assets to cover a default of payment.
 P2P platforms stepped into the gap that was created, allowing for the crowdfunding of loans.
-This means that people with a bit of spare cash could help out those who needed it, while generating a comfortable return for themselves.
+This means that people with a bit of spare cash could help out those who needed it while generating a high return for themselves.

-P2P began as a purported bubble, but is now thought to be worth £7 billion in the UK alone, with no signs of slowing.
-If you can find a reputable platform, it has the potential of generating as much as a 13% ROI, with very low risk.
+P2P began as a purported bubble but is rapidly expanding all across the world.
+If you can find a reputable platform, it has the potential of generating as much as a 16% ROI, with very low risk.

-FastInvest currently offers a typical 9-13% ROI to P2P investors.
-The company provides a BuyBack Guarantee which covers defaulted payment only in 3 days and MoneyBack Guarantee – if you need you need you cash back quickly, FastInvest will purchase the remainder of your investment loan from you, and if a borrower defaults on their payments FastInvest will cover the deficit – FastInvest P2P investments are one of the lowest-risk propositions on the market for people looking to make their savings work for them.
+FAST INVEST currently offers a typical 9-16% ROI to P2P investors.
+The company provides a BuyBack Guarantee which covers defaulted payment only in 3 days and MoneyBack Guarantee – if you need your money back quickly.
+FAST INVEST P2P investments are one of the lowest-risk propositions on the market for people looking to make their savings work for them.

 Fixed Annuities.
 Fixed annuities are growing in popularity because it makes for a more comfortable retirement, and leaves you with a regular payment during your dotage, as well as a lump sum which you can later reinvest.
 How does it work?
 The short version is that you pay all or part of your pension into a retirement income fund for a fixed number of years, and return you will gain a fixed return!
 There are, however, a huge number of variables when it comes to annuities, so before you take the plunge, it’s well worth consulting an independent financial advisor.

 Credit Card Rewards.
-Now, this is a slightly funny one, and not something that many people would consider when thinking about getting a good return on their money, but credit card rewards (or other spending reward schemes, such as Quidco) can provide a significant boost to your income.
-The drawback here is that it involves spending cash, but if you’re not spending anything in excess of your usual purchases, doing all of your shopping on a credit card – being sure to pay the full statement value at the end of each month – can see the pennies and pounds rolling in.
-American Express, for example, deliver a 5% return on all purchases for the first 3 months – dropping down to 0.5% thereafter.
+Now, this is a slightly funny one and not something that many people would consider when thinking about getting a good return on their money, but credit card rewards (or other spending reward schemes, such as Quidco) can provide a significant boost to your income.
+The drawback here is that it involves spending cash, but if you’re not spending anything more than your usual purchases, doing all of your shopping on a credit card – being sure to pay the full statement value at the end of each month – can see the pennies and pounds rolling in.
+American Express, for example, deliver a 5% return on all purchases for the first three months – dropping down to 0.5% after that.
 It may not be an enormous gain, but it’s something for nothing, which should never be ignored.